-125 The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.
+122 The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.

 FPT_PHP.3 Resistance to physical attack

+Hierarchical to: No other components.

+Dependencies: No dependencies.

 FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing 10 to the TSF 11 by responding automatically such that the TSP is not violated.

 Refinement: The TOE will implement appropriate measures to continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation) the TOE can by no means detect attacks on all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that the TSP could not be violated at any time.
 Hence, "automatic response" means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.